Digital Identity Risk Assessment Playbook

 Transaction | Export | Employee or agency contractors export data for use outside of the application |

-Impact Level | Serious Injury or Death | Impact depends on whether the application provides access to law enforcement information that identifies a confidential person (i.e., improperly disclosing a confidential person’s identity puts them in physical danger) |
+Impact Level | Loss of life or danger to human safety, human health, or environmental health | Impact depends on whether the application provides access to law enforcement information that identifies a confidential person (i.e., improperly disclosing a confidential person’s identity puts them in physical danger) |

-Impact Level | Harm to Agency Programs or Public Interests | Impact depends on the application’s function and its importance to agency operations |
+Impact Level | Degradation of mission delivery | Impact depends on the application’s function and its importance to agency operations |

-Impact Category | Scope of Potential Risk | Agency Context: As a result of a wrong user accessing data in an application, … | User Type | Transaction Type | Agency Impact Definition |
+Impact Category | Scope of Potential Risk | Agency Context: As a result of a wrong user accessing data in an application, | User Type | Transaction Type | Agency Impact Definition |

 ---|---|---|---|---|---|

-Personal Safety | Serious injury or death | Physical injury or death could occur | Organizational User | Employee or agency-contractor exports data for use outside of the system | Impact depends on whether the application provides access to law enforcement information that identifies a confidential informant (i.e., improperly disclosing a confidential criminal informant’s identity puts them in physical danger) |
+Loss of life or danger to human safety, human health, or environmental health | Serious injury or death | Physical injury or death could occur | Organizational User | Employee or agency-contractor exports data for use outside of the system | Impact depends on whether the application provides access to law enforcement information that identifies a confidential informant (i.e., improperly disclosing a confidential criminal informant’s identity puts them in physical danger) |

-Harm to Agency Programs or Public Interests | Adverse effect on organizational operations | The agency’s mission essential functions is adversely impacted | Non-Organizational User | Individual retrieves tax information (PII) | Impact depends on the application’s function and its importance to agency operations |
+Degradation of mission delivery | Adverse effect on organizational operations | The agency’s mission essential functions is adversely impacted | Non-Organizational User | Individual retrieves tax information (PII) | Impact depends on the application’s function and its importance to agency operations |

 Play 3.
 Use Templates